 - With that in mind, try not to look too much like a tourist.
 This will just enhance your experience.
 Going into Singapore’s streets with an SLR, hiking shoes and an all-weather trekking backpack isn’t going to win you any points or help you blend in.
 For a long time, shorts, t-shirts, and flip-flops have been the order of the day.
 To a large extent, that’s still the case for folks in the city on their day off.

 - That said, Singaporean society is generally conservative and varying degrees of religious, too.
 Being able to wear practically whatever you want doesn’t mean you should.
 Keep an eye on what other people in the area are wearing to blend in.

 - You don’t need to tell people you’re alone.
 Singapore might be safe, but that doesn’t mean everybody needs to know exactly what you’re up to or who you’re with.
 And this isn’t just locals we’re talking about – fellow backpackers aren’t exempt from having bad intentions, either.

-- Singapore IS safe, but walking around at night in certain areas still isn’t going to be all roses.
-Prostitution exists (though it’s illegal) and there’s gang activity in some parts.
+- There’s gang activity in some parts.
 The areas of Orchard Towers, parts of Joo Chiat Road as well as the infamous Geylang aren’t exactly unsafe – and are definitely fine during the day – but feel decidedly more sketchy at night.
 If you don’t feel comfortable with that sort of thing, we’d say avoid.

 - So keep your wits about you and use those street smarts.
 Safety is guaranteed in Singapore, though it is likely to be safe.